Connectez-vous/S’inscrire

 - Functional Industrial Buildings: Each building is equipped with 400-amp, 3-phase power and a ground-level loading door.

-Marcus & Millichap is pleased to present a rare opportunity to acquire one or more properties within a five-parcel industrial portfolio strategically located just south of downtown Los Angeles.
-This unique assemblage spans an entire block from 21st Street to Hill Street and consists of four buildings situated on five parcels totaling 22,060 square feet of improvements and 26,687 square feet of land.
+Marcus & Millichap is pleased to present a rare opportunity to acquire one or more properties within a five-parcel industrial portfolio strategically located just south of Downtown Los Angeles.
+This unique assemblage has frontage on three streets and spans an entire block from S Broadway to S Hill Street and consists of four buildings situated on five parcels totaling 22,060 square feet of improvements and 26,687 square feet of land.
 Zoned C2-2D-O-CPIO, Tier 3 TOC, the offering provides exceptional flexibility for owner-users, investors, and developers seeking immediate occupancy, repositioning opportunities, or long-term value creation.

 | Type de vente | Investissement | Surface totale de l’immeuble | 2 055 m² |